Skip to content

 });

-2. jitarPath - The path to the source files used by Jitar.
+3. jitarDir - The directory of the source files used by Jitar.
 This path is relative to the source root.
-We like to use domain (which points to src/domain), * but feel free to use something else.
+We like to use domain (which points to src/domain), but feel free to use something else.

-3. jitarUrl - The URL of the Jitar instance.
-Jitar uses by default http://localhost:3000, but can be configured differently in the Jitar config.
+4. jitarUrl - The URL of the Jitar instance.
+Jitar uses by default http://localhost:3000, but can be configured differently.

 json